wireapp/wire-docs/src/how-to/install/configure-federation.rst

     client platforms (Web, Android, iOS) for those users: It's possible your clients could crash, or lose part of their data about themselves or other users and conversations, or otherwise exhibit unexpected behaviour.
 If at all possible, do not change this backend domain.
+We do not intend to provide support if you change the backend domain.

 .. _dns-configure-federation: